brave-experiments/ad-block/README.md

   });

   int size;
-  char *buffer = parser.serialize(size);
+  // This buffer is allocate on the heap, you must call delete[] when you're done using it. char *buffer = parser.serialize(size);
   writeFile("./ABPFilterParserData.dat", buffer, size);

-  // Note that this buffer must be freed and will actually be used directly by the deserializer.
   ABPFilterParser parser2;
-  parser2.deserialize(buffer);
+  // Deserialize uses the buffer directly for subsequent matches, do not free until all matches are done. parser2.deserialize(buffer);
   // Prints the same as parser.matches would std::for_each(urlsToCheck, urlsToCheck + sizeof(urlsToCheck) / sizeof(urlsToCheck[0]), [&parser2, currentPageDomain](std::string const &urlToCheck) {